vmware-tanzu/cluster-api-provider-bringyourownhost/GOVERNANCE.md

 While anyone can review a PR and is encouraged to do so, only maintainers are allowed to merge the PR.
 To maintain velocity, two approvals (either maintainers or reviewers) are required to merge a given PR.
-In case of a disagreement between maintainers, a vote should be called (on Github or Slack) and a simple majority is required in order for the PR to be merged.
+In case of a disagreement between maintainers, a vote should be called (on GitHub or Slack) and a simple majority is required in order for the PR to be merged.

 New maintainers must be nominated from contributors by an existing maintainer